7bits/augbuilder/README.md

 [![PyPI version](https://badge.fury.io/py/augbuilder.svg)](https://badge.fury.io/py/augbuilder)

-**A No-code solution to create the images transformation pipelin.**
+**A No-code solution to create the images transformation pipeline.**

 - Installed as a pip package.
 - Runs in a browser.